Selenium in diet

 Selenium is an essential trace mineral.
 This means your body must get this mineral in the food you eat.
 Small amounts of selenium are good for your health.

 Selenium is a trace mineral.
-The body only needs it in small amounts.
+Your body only needs it in small amounts.

 - Prevent certain cancers